Libensemble/libensemble/docs/platforms/platforms_index.rst

 Overriding Auto-detection
 -------------------------

-libEnsemble detects node-lists, MPI runners, and the number of cores on the node through various means.
+libEnsemble automatically detects system information.
+This includes resource information, such as available nodes and the number of cores on the node, and information about available MPI runners.

+System detection for resources can be overriden using the :ref:`resource_info<resource_info>` libE_specs option.

 When using the MPI Executor it is possible to override the detected information using the :ref:`custom_info<customizer>` argument.
 See the :doc:`MPI Executor<../executor/mpi_executor>` for more.

 Instructions for Specific Platforms